shlomimatichin/Pymake3/README.rst

 License
 =======
-This project is licensed under the MIT License—see the `LICENSE.rst <LICENSE.rst>`_ file for details.
+This project is licensed under the MIT License—see the `LICENSE <LICENSE>`_ file for details.

 Acknowledgments
 ===============